 The Website offers free, voluntary registration to Members.
 By registering, Members can enter journey plans, post new journey plans and reply to existing journey plans, and book journeys; they can take advantage of personalization (the ability to filter matches according to a user-supplied criteria); and they have the ability to edit existing journey plans.

 When you register with us, we will use your personal information to create your account.
-The details we collect from you will include your name, age, gender and email address.
+The details we collect from you will include your name and email address.

 Where you are a ‘Pending Member’ (meaning an individual whom Liftshare will be processing personal information in relation to before the individual becomes a Member), we may have received your name, email address and postcode from your employer pursuant to facilitating pending accounts for the employer’s travel scheme.

 If you are joining a particular employer scheme when you register with us, you may also be asked to provide your car registration number, your employee number and employer name.

 If you are part of a live employer scheme, we will also share relevant journey information with your employer to help them assess the utility of the service.